 Forceps assisted delivery

 Forceps look like large spoons or salad servers.
-They are inserted into the mother’s vagina and clasped around the baby’s head.
-Gentle traction is then used to guide the baby out while the mom pushes.
+They are inserted into your vagina and clasped around the baby’s head.
+Gentle traction is then used to guide the baby out while you push.

 What exactly is a Kiwi?

-A Kiwi device is a complete vacuum delivery system that is for single use.
-It is often the chosen method of a vacuum assisted delivery for many doctors.
+A Kiwi device is a complete vacuum delivery system.
+It’s often the chosen method of a vacuum assisted delivery for many doctors.
 It has a small round disk with a sponge that is used, much like the vacuum.

 Reasons you may need an assisted delivery